microsoft/satellite-imagery-labeling-tool/docs/Project-builder.md

 4. Click the checkbox next to **Allow OSM overpass wizard** if you want your users to be allowed to import data from Open Street Maps.
 This is optional, but it is useful when working with common spatial objects such as building footprints.

-     > **Note:** It is possible that the data may not align with the imagery.
+     > **Note** that it is possible that the data may not align with the imagery.
 If unchecked, this feature is disabled.
 See the [Import existing data](Labeler.md#import-existing-data) section of the labeler instructions for more details.

 5. Click the checkbox next to **Allow data import from custom service** if you want to add a custom service that can be used to import data within a bounding box and returns a GeoJSON feature collection.
      > **Important:** The service must be hosted on a CORs enabled endpoint.